Coronavirus World’s Supply Chain disruption & How to Respond

 Best Practices for Mitigating the Coronavirus Effect in the Future

-Though hindsight is 20/20, companies should recognize the opportunity to mitigate future risk of contamination issues in the supply chain so that business can continue thriving, even in catastrophic situations like Coronavirus.
+Though hindsight is 20/20, companies should recognize the opportunity to mitigate future risk of contamination issues in the supply chain so that businesses can continue thriving, even in catastrophic situations like Coronavirus.

 Similar to the phrase “Don’t put all your eggs in one basket,” companies shouldn’t put their business in the hands of a single supplier.
 Though you may have one or two core sources for specific items, it’s prudent to make additional partnerships that can fill in the gaps when your first choice can’t deliver.